 No tax provision has been provided on the pro forma increase in pretax income arising from this adjustment.
 This is because this adjustment, when taken in combination with the other pro forma adjustments described herein, still results in an aggregate net pretax loss for the Company.
 Accordingly, no tax benefit has been provided on the aggregate pro forma adjustments to pretax loss due to the uncertainty of realization of the Warner Music Group Corp.'s U.S.-based deferred tax assets.

-- (6) Pro forma adjustments to record the Acquisition Corp.
-Refinancing for the twelve months ended September 30, 2004 reflect: - a net increase in interest expense of \$8 million and the elimination of a \$6 million loss incurred on the repayment of the bridge loan.
+a net increase in interest expense of \$8 million and the elimination of a \$6 million loss incurred on the repayment of the bridge loan.
 The pro forma adjustment to interest expense is calculated as follows: